 A Nintendo Switch

 We don’t have one.
 We are tempted.
-We’ve always limited screen times to two hours a day at weekends and none during the week (unless it’s the school holidays) so it hasn’t seemed like a worthwhile investment but now that we are home all day every, every day, the switch is very tempting.
+We’ve always limited screen times to two hours a day at weekends and none during the week (unless it’s the school holidays) so it hasn’t seemed like a worthwhile investment but they would really love one so we are considering it.

 Enjoyed this Post?
 Why not pin it for later!